When to apply

 You must apply to extend your study permit at least 30 days before the original expiry date.

-If you want to continue studying in Canada, but your study permit has expired, you’ll need to
+If you want to extend your study permit, you’ll need to enroll at a school with DLI status.

 Page details